Eburonia/Japanese-Restaurant-Shibuya/README.md

 #### Imagery
 - A background image (hero) has been added to every page showing the restaurant's interior, giving the visitor an idea about the restaurant's atmosphere.
 - Potential customers need to have an idea how some of the menu items might look like in reality.
-For that reason, every menu category has an image belonging to that category added including an example dish.
+For that reason, every menu category has an example dish image belonging to that category added.
+- All images are 'free to use' images, see the credit section for more information about them.

 #### Wireframes

-Wireframes belonging to the website's project have been made in Adobe XD.
+Wireframes belonging to the website's project have been made in [Adobe XD](https://www.adobe.com/products/xd.html).
 PDF files of them can be found here:
-- Wireframes for Index Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-index.pdf)
+- Wireframes of the Index Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-index.pdf)
-- Wireframes for Menu Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-menu.pdf)
+- Wireframes of the Menu Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-menu.pdf)
-- Wireframes for Reservations Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-reservations.pdf)
+- Wireframes of the Reservations Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-reservations.pdf)
-- Wireframes for Contact Us Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-contact.pdf)
+- Wireframes of the Contact Us Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-contact.pdf)

-All wireframes are designed for three different devices:
+All wireframes were designed for three different devices:
-- Desktop - Web: maximum pixels 1920px
+- Desktop - Web: maximum viewport width 1920px
-- iPad - Nexus 9: maximum pixels 768px
+- iPad - Nexus 9: maximum viewport width 768px
-- iPhone 12 Pro Max: maximum pixels 428px
+- iPhone - 12 Pro Max: maximum viewport width 428px

 #### Mockups
-- The intention was to also create mockups for the website project.
+The intention was to also create mockups for the website project.
 Due to the limited available time of the web developer, it has been skipped.
-Nevertheless, it is important to also invest time in creating mockups for future projects.
-Lesson learned by the project creator.
+Nevertheless, it is important to also invest time in creating mockups for future projects and won't be skipped next time.

 <!-- Features -->